UMD-GIS-Data-Lab/UMD-GIS-Data-Lab.github.io/_pages/about.md

 </div>
 </div>

 ### Abhimanyu Hans

 **Role:** Data Services GA
 <div style="display: flex;">
 <div style="flex: 1;">

 I am a graduate student at the Clarks School of Engineering.
 At GIS and Data Service Center, I work on Python and data sources consults and workshops.

-The best way to reach me is by email at [ahans1@umd.edu](mailto:ahans1@umd.edu).
+The best way to reach me is by email at <a href="mailto:eahans1@umd.edu">ahans1@umd.edu</a>

 I am always interested in machine learning, and data science topics.
 If you have any consultation or workshop requests on these topics, please email me.

 Workshops offered by me:

 - [Python Introduction](https://umd.libcal.com/calendar/events/PythonIntro)
 - [Data Wrangling with Python](https://umd.libcal.com/calendar/events/data-wrangling-python)

 </div>
 <div style="flex: 1; text-align: right;">
 <img src="../assets/images/AH.webp" alt="drawing" width="200"/>
 </div>
 </div>

 ### Mohak Verma